softwareTesting123/DinoDroid/README.md

 ## Crash Result

 The crash result in /Result:

 XXX_crash_0.txt

 XXX_crash_1.txt

 ...

 XXX_crash_ith.txt

 XXX is the app source code folder name

 ## Samples

-Every sample in the training and testing will be recorded in \Result: xxx_trainRecord_              means the current sample xxx_trainRecordOther_         means the sample in memory Users may use them to understand how our model works.
+Every sample in the training and testing will be recorded in /Result:

+xxx_trainRecord_              means the current sample

+xxx_trainRecordOther_         means the sample in memory

+Users may use them to understand how our model works.

 ## Event Flow Graph in /Result

 /Result/xxx_record_0.xml

 /Result/xxx_record_1.xml

 /Result/xxx_record_2.xml

 XXX is the app source code folder name

 ## Trained Model in /model (Generate after the train)

 keras_model_half.h5

+Two trained model (train 32 apps for each) can be used directly to test.

+One is here.
+Antoher (train with k-9) is here.